cosmos/cosmos-sdk/docs/gaia/gaiacli.md

 Multisig transactions require signatures of multiple private keys.
 Thus, generating and signing a transaction from a multisig account involve cooperation among the parties involved.
-A multisig transaction can be initiated by any of the key holders, and at least one of them would need to import other parties' public keys into their local database and generate a multisig public key in order to finalize and broadcast the transaction.
+A multisig transaction can be initiated by any of the key holders, and at least one of them would need to import other parties' public keys into their Keybase and generate a multisig public key in order to finalize and broadcast the transaction.

 For example, given a multisig key comprising the keys `p1`, `p2`, and `p3`, each of which is held